luk3mn/aws-sa-labs/README.md

 ![start-arch](/assets/dynamic-website/m4ch-lab-start-arch.png)

 ### Connecting to the IDE on the EC2 instance
-By using the AWS Cloud9 environment, tehre's no need to download a key pair and connect to the EC2 instance by using SSH.
+By using the AWS Cloud9 environment, there's no need to download a key pair and connect to the EC2 instance by using SSH.

 ![cloud9](assets/dynamic-website/cloud9.png)